SwapnilD03/DIY-Spectrophotometer/README.md

 ### Predictions

--After training the model,test the accuracy of the algorithm by testing it on newer samples -The model was found to efficiently identify and categorize different stages of aging of transformer oils
+-After training the model,test the accuracy of the algorithm by testing it on newer samples.
+-The model was found to efficiently identify and categorize different stages of aging of transformer oils.